Mother Convicted Of Killing Infant Blamed Autistic Sons, Claims She Woke Up To Find Baby Beaten And Dead

 Miranda Hopkins, 32, is facing up to 30 years for the death of her 7-week-old infant son after she was found guilty of manslaughter in a Maine court on Tuesday.
 She was charged with manslaughter and the jury convicted her of this crime after they deliberated for several hours.
 She will return to court next month for sentencing.

 Hopkins took the stand in her own defense as the seven-day trial was coming to a close, according to the Bangor Daily News.
-She told the jurors that after a night of drinking “several shots of whiskey and smoking marijuana she woke up to find her infant son unresponsive.
+She told the jurors that after a night of drinking several shots of whiskey and smoking marijuana, she woke up to find her infant son unresponsive.
 He was cold and stiff, she said.

 When she was first arrested for this crime, which happened back in January, Hopkins told investigators that she believed one of her two sons with autism may have killed the baby by beating the infant to death.
 She claimed that she had no idea how this happened.
 Once on the witness stand months later, she told the jurors that she’d never seen her sons ever attempt to harm the baby.